 An increase in the UK corporation rate from 19% to 25% (effective 1 April 2023) was substantively enacted on 24 May 2021.
-This will increase the Company's future current tax charge accordingly.
-The deferred tax asset at 31 December 2022 has been calculated based on these rates, reflecting the expected timing of reversal of the related temporary differences (2021: 19%).
+This will increase the company's future current tax charge accordingly.
+There is no impact of this change as there are no instances of deferred taxation recognised in the income statement or directly in equity in the current year.